 A Horse Buddy provides special attention to a particular horse on a regular basis.
 This includes, grooming, massage therapy, and other opportunities to give the horse well-deserved attention.

 Here at Healing Reins, our staff, volunteers and horses follow specific protocols to ensure the safety of our riders.
-A horse schooler provides horses with the opportunity to review appropriate behaviors while in the arena on a regular basis.
+A horse schooler provides horses with the opportunity to review appropriate behaviors and exercise at all three gaits while in the arena on a regular basis.

 For Community Groups

-We love to have community/church work groups join us for a day or even a few hours to help keep our facility beautiful.
+We love to have community and church work groups join us for a day or even a few hours to help keep our facility looking clean and tidy.
 Contact our Volunteer Coordinator to set up a time for your group to come in.
-Thanks to all of our volunteers and a special thanks to:
+Thanks to all of our individual volunteers and a special thanks to the following groups: